About Autologous Microfragmented Adipose

 Want to Learn More About Adipose Injections?
 Contact ROSM For More Information!

-The specialists at all of our ROSM offices (Washington, DC, Annapolis, North Bethesda, Columbia, Tysons Corner, & Reston) have years of expertise administering adipose injections as a form of minimally invasive sports medicine procedures.
-This therapy may help our patients to potentially avoid unnecessary surgery and provides people with a less invasive way to recover from orthopedic conditions.
+The specialists at ROSM in Lansdowne have years of expertise administering adipose injections as a form of regenerative medicine.
+This therapy helps our patients avoid unnecessary surgery and provides people with a less invasive way to recover from orthopedic conditions.
 Call or book an appointment online to speak with a doctor about whether adipose injections are right for you!

 Author: Sean Mulvaney, MD